Healthy Raspberry Lemon Blondie Wedges

 - 130g (~1 cup) Powdered Erythritol

-- 6 tsp Freeze-Dried Raspberry Powder (process freeze-dried raspberries in food processor)
+- 6 tsp Freeze-Dried Raspberry Powder (grind freeze-dried raspberries in food processor)

 For the Blondies:

 - Preheat the oven to 350 degrees Fahrenheit and grease a 9" cake pan (or 9" brownie pan) with oil, set aside.

 - Rinse the raspberries and puree in a blender until smooth.
 Measure 1 cup and add to a large mixing bowl.

 - Puree the beets (no need to wash the blender) and measure 1/2 cup (this was about half of a 15oz can of beets for me) and pour into the raspberry puree.

 - Whisk the erythritol, oil, zest and stevia into the raspberry/beet puree.